 Your best man responsibilities explained

-Being asked to be best man at your friend’s wedding is a very proud moment.
+Being asked to be the best man at your friend’s wedding is a very proud moment.
 But once the pride wears off, the nerves can soon set in as you contemplate what the honour actually involves.
 The role of best man is a very important one and comes with some key roles and responsibilities.
 Our guide will help you to navigate through the process, ensuring that you give your friend the support he needs for his big day.

 Understand your duties